-The Cost of Poor Communication
+The Cost of Poor Internal Communication

-When David Grossman surveyed 400 companies with 100,000+ employees on the cost of inadequate communication, he found that the average loss per company was $62.4 million per year.
-Follow-up surveys have found that even smaller companies with only 100 employees lose an average of $420,000 per year due to poor communication.
+When David Grossman surveyed 400 companies with 100,000+ employees on the cost of inadequate internal communication, he found that the average loss per company was $62.4 million per year.
+Follow-up surveys have found that even smaller companies with only 100 employees lose an average of $420,000 per year due to poor internal communication.

 Poor communication causes employees to disengage with the company.
 Disengagement can lead to lower productivity, increased error rates, lower employee satisfaction, more workplace injuries and even theft.
 Once employee engagement is at risk, companies face huge expenses trying to overcome absenteeism and turnover.
 Poor communication between the employer and employee can lead to a waterfall of costly consequences.

-Communication to the Rescue
+Great Internal Communication to the Rescue

 Time and time again, we’re presented with dazzling examples of our most beloved heroes banking on their trusty sidekicks to save the day.
 Robin is always ready to swoop in to rescue Batman.
 R2-D2 wastes no time covering Luke in the heat of battle.
 Even Jerry needs to rely on George Costanza from time-to-time.
 Scheduling automation is equally reliant on communication.
 While scheduling automation does a lot of the heavy lifting, workforce communication liberates workers to engage with schedulers to create a positive scheduling experience.
 According to a top communication ROI study, companies with highly effective internal communication strategies are 3.5 times more likely to outperform their peers.